emresevincli/PetStoreAPITask/README_En.md

   and `status`
   properties.
 The `Pet` class provides a representation of pets in the database or API.
 Thanks to the Lombok library, getter and setter methods are automatically generated.

-## PhotoUrls.java

-- This class is used to define the photo URLs of pets and contains the `photoUrls` property.
-The `PhotoUrls` class is useful for storing and accessing photos of pets.
-Thanks to the Lombok library, getter and setter methods are automatically generated.

 ## Tags.java